jannaee/js-object-oriented-static-class-functions-readme/README.md

 When desigining classes, we think a lot about responsibility of behavior and data.
 What if we wanted to be able to return all instances of a `User` that have been created?
 Before even thinking of how we might implement that, the first question is, what object is responsible for that?

 In the example above, would it be `sarah`'s, an instance of the `User` class, responsibility to return to our system all the other instances of the `User` class?
-No. `sarah`, an instance, is solely responsible for behavoir related to her.
+No. `sarah`, an instance, is solely responsible for behavior related to her.

 It should be the `User` classes responsibility.
 The desired code might look like `User.All()`, a function attached directly to the `User` class the returns all instances of a `User`.